FABJNR/boilerplate-react-webpack/README.md

 - Run `npm start` to develop on `http://localhost:3000`
 - Run `npm run build` for production build (files will be generated on `dist` directory)

+## Troubleshooting

+If you are on Windows, and try to run `yarn lint`, you'll get an error because `spawn` module does not work very well on Windows.

+You should install `cross-spawn`, and edit `gulpfile.js`, removing line `4` and uncomment line `7`.

 ## Scripts

 - `npm start`: Starts the application on development mode